open-telemetry/semantic-conventions/docs/messaging/messaging-spans.md

 The **span name** SHOULD be `{messaging.operation.name} {destination}` (see below for the exact definition of the [`{destination}`](#destination-placeholder) placeholder).
 <!-- markdown-link-check-enable -->

-If neither `{messaging.operation.name}` nor `{destination}` are available, span name SHOULD be `{messaging.system}`.

 Semantic conventions for individual messaging systems MAY specify different span name format and then MUST document it in [semantic conventions for specific messaging technologies](#semantic-conventions-for-specific-messaging-technologies).

 The <span id="destination-placeholder">`{destination}`</span> SHOULD describe the entity that the operation is performed against and SHOULD adhere to one of the following values, provided they are accessible:

-- `messaging.destination.template` or `messaging.destination.name` SHOULD be used for operations on messages or messaging destinations.
+1. `messaging.destination.template` SHOULD be used when it is available.
-  The `messaging.destination.template` SHOULD be used whenever it's available.
-Otherwise, `messaging.destination.name` SHOULD be used only when the destination is known to be neither [temporary nor anonymous](#temporary-and-anonymous-destinations).
+2. `messaging.destination.name` SHOULD be used when the destination is known to be neither [temporary nor anonymous](#temporary-and-anonymous-destinations).
-- `server.address:server.port` SHOULD be used for other operations not targeting any specific destination(s).
+3. `server.address:server.port` SHOULD be used for operations not targeting any specific destination(s).

 If a corresponding `{destination}` value is not available for a specific operation, the instrumentation SHOULD omit the `{destination}`.